crond-jaist/cytrone-ui-web/README.md

   ```

 Depending on the configuration of the SSL server certificate for your
-CyTrONE server, such as when using self-signed certificates, you may
+CyTrONE server, such as in the case of using self-signed certificates,
-also need to disable the host name verification in the Perl SSL
+you may also need to disable the host name verification in the Perl
-implementation via the following command:
+SSL implementation via the following command:
 ```
 $ export PERL_LWP_SSL_VERIFY_HOSTNAME=0
 ```